tsriramaraju/Aashasv1/readme.md

 This application is a complete ecommerce suite for clothing boutique. where all the heavy work is done in server coding and mobile flutter app.The website isn't very complex it's a simple website ( will be upgraded to PWA in version 2).

 This is my first project, i would like to know how my coding standards are and how it can improved for large scale production level.

-Thank you
+Please try to roast as mush as possible,Thank you

 live link :https://aashas.netlify.app/